michalguspiel/FoodCostCalculator/README.md

 ## Information
 It is my first android project as well as programming project in general.
-In total I'd estimate that I have spent around 300 hours on it, I learned a lot and I'm going to keep improving my knowledge with diffrent projects.
-I am aware that this project has plenty of things to refactor, like organization of database and I'm going to fix it when I'll have time.
+In total I'd estimate that I have spent around 300 hours on it, I learned a lot and I'm going to keep improving my knowledge with different projects.

 ### Technologies used
 - MVVM architecture